MoMo830/AliG/README.md

 ![Aperçu de l'interface](assets/screen_alig_0.94b.jpg)

 ## Description
-A specialized G-Code generator for grayscale laser engraving using Mach4/PoKeys57CNC and M67 commands.
+A specialized G-Code generator for grayscale laser engraving.
+Originally developed for Mach4/PoKeys57CNC using M67 commands, it now supports standard S commands as well.
 This application is bundled with PyInstaller as a standalone executable, requiring no Python installation to run.

 ## Last version change
 * **v0.94b** : Added analog ouput choice for M67 and S support.